-Delisting means company’s shares are no longer traded in the stock exchange and it usually happens in the case of a merger or the company has filed for bankruptcy or the company shares are no longer able to trade in the market or the company has decided to take itself private.
-Delisting of the securities can also happen in the case if the company has not met the listing requirements which are mandatory for listing or to keep the stock traded in the open market.
+Delisting means the company’s shares are no longer traded in the stock exchange, and it usually happens in the case of a merger or the company has filed for bankruptcy or the company shares are no longer able to trade in the market or the company has decided to take itself private.
+It can also happen in the case if the company has not met the listing requirements, which are mandatory for listing or keeping the stock traded in the open market.

 Types of Delisting

-There are two types that take place in the market first is involuntary and the second one is voluntary delisting.
+There are two types that take place in the market –

 #1 – Involuntary Delisting Stock